-NRS problem can be solved by assigning a Lower than Best Effort (LBE) PHB to the newly branched multicast traffic [13].
+In DiffServ domains, network resources are consumed based on the pre-negotiated SLA.
+However, in a DiffServ-aware multicasting environment, it is possible that the actual resources consumed exceed the pre-negotiated SLA.
+Since the multicast tree could branch at any node, the amount of outgoing traffic from a domain may exceed the incoming traffic rate to the domain and thus consume additional resources.
+This problem is termed as Neglected Reserved Sub-tree (NRS) problem [9], which violates the SLAs and adversely affects any existing traffic flows.
+NRS problem can be solved by assigning a Lower than Best Effort (LBE) PHB to the newly branched multicast traffic [10].
 In this approach, the resources and processing of existing traffic are protected while maintaining the simplicity of the DiffServ model.
 In order to get higher level of services, the joining node has to explicitly negotiate with the bandwidth brokers (BBs).
 Upon succeeding, the BBs will reconfigure the routers accordingly.
 However, this approach did not address how networking resource management should be done in DiffServ multicasting environment.